Stefmeff/ASC-ODE-team-10/_sources/odes/Applications.md

-# 3. Applications:
+# 3. Applications

-In the following chapter we will demonstrate the usage of the library using examples of different mechanical and electrical systems, simulating their temporal behaviour by numerically solving their underlying ODE's.
+In this chapter, we demonstrate the usage of our ODE library by simulating **mechanical and electrical systems**, simulating their temporal behaviour by numerically solving their underlying ODE's.

 ## 3.1 Mass-Spring System

-As a first example we look at a simple mechanical system: a mass that is attached to a spring.
-We can desribe the system by the ODE:
+We start with a **simple mechanical system**: a mass attached to a spring.
+Using Newton’s law:
 $$my''(t) = -ky(t)$$
 where **m** is the mass, **k** the stiffness of the spring, and *y(t)* the displacement of the mass.
 We express this relationship as a first order system: